hapax/hapax.github.io/assets/bhqc.md

 where $h = 6.62 \times 10^{-34}$ is Planck's constant,
 and $k = 1.38 \times 10^{-23}$ is Boltzmann's constant (both in SI units).
+The key point is that wavelengths get shorter as temperature rises, and the rest of the constants are added to ensure things make dimensional sense.
 Setting $\lambda = R$ and making $T$ the subject, we obtain the *Hawking temperature*